intermedi8/IM8-Box-Hide/readme.txt

 * Pushed plugin back to active state

 = 1.47 =
-* Added italian translation.
+* Added Italian translation.
 Credits go to Francesco Canovi.
 Thank you =)

 = 1.45 =
 * Added support for the new "Featured image" metabox.
 Thanks to "hansmagnus" for the hint.

 = 1.44 =
-* Added dutch translations by Marius Siroen (grafcom).
+* Added Dutch translations by Marius Siroen (grafcom).
 Fixed some metabox descriptions.

 = 1.42 =
 * Bugfix fixing renamed metaboxes in wordpress 3.
 Credits go to "grafcom" for reporting the bug and workaround.